Cooking With Steam: A Healthy Alternative

 Is cooking with steam really for me?

 One of the first things I discuss with clients when starting a conversation about their kitchen is how they cook.
-How you cook combined with design style and trends play an important role in which appliances are selected.
+How you cook combined with design style and trends play an important role in which appliances are right for you.
 My advice is to try one out.
-Our local Sub Zero Wolf showroom has live demos to see the steam ovens in action.
-Not ready for a built in?
-There are counter top options too which can replace that old microwave oven.
+Many local appliance showrooms offer live demos where you can see these steam ovens in action.
+There are a number of household names in the countertop appliance space that make steam ovens.
+I think these make perfect sense for a rental apartment with limited cooking options.
+You can even try one as an additional portable appliance in place of your microwave.
+One caveat, you cannot reheat your coffee.
+You might have to invest in a personal coffee maker.
+Fresh coffee is the best.

-As more manufacturers add steam cooking to their appliance line ups, the prices will come down.
-Counter models are available from as low as $300 while built in units range from $2999 to $8000.
+As more manufacturers add steam cooking to their appliance lineups, the prices will come down.
+Counter models are available from as low as $300 while built-in units range from $2999 to $8000.
 If you think you might be interested in steam cooking, give us a call.
+I would love to help you design your dream kitchen complete with steam cooking.